SharePoint/sp-dev-docs/docs/sp-add-ins/handle-security-tokens-in-provider-hosted-low-trust-sharepoint-add-ins.md

 - In a  [memcached](http://www.memcached.org/) system

+> [!NOTE]
- **Note**  In most scenarios, you won't be able to use terms as simple as "AccessToken" as the caching key because your add-in must keep the tokens for different users and SharePoint farms/tenancies distinct.
+> In most scenarios, you won't be able to use terms as simple as "AccessToken" as the caching key because your add-in must keep the tokens for different users and SharePoint farms/tenancies distinct.
 If your add-in uses the  [Context Token flow](creating-sharepoint-add-ins-that-use-low-trust-authorization.md#Flows), there is special  **CacheKey** provided by SharePoint that can be used to distinguish cached tokens.
 This section explains what the issues are and what to do when your application is not using the Context Token flow.

 Caching the access token in session state is fine for most scenarios.
 If the remote web application is accessing other services that use OAuth (in addition to SharePoint) and it is caching the various access tokens in session state, be sure to use distinct cache keys for the tokens; for example, instead of "AccessToken", use "SharePoint_AccessToken", "Facebook_AccessToken", "SAP_Gateway_AccessToken", etc. .
 (If you are not using session state or some other caching that automatically separates each user's cache, you would need also to relativize your keys for user.)